derektoms/receptoR/README.md

 5      Taf9b       0       0       0       1       0       0       0       0
 6   BC051142       0       0       2       3       1       2       2       0
 ```
+This table, saved as a CSV, can be uploaded to receptoR.
+### Loading expression datasets
+Once you have processed datasets, these can be uploaded to the application for analysis.
+From the drop-down menu, select "upload processed data file (.rda)" and locate the saved file on your computer.
+When this has been loaded, receptor gene lists can be selected and individual gene expression analysed.
+From the "Gene-level Expression" and "Sample-level Expression" tabs, clustering and discriminate analysis can be performed on the entire list.

 ---